vsrinivaskanuparthi/image-album-microservice/README.md

 3. after npm installing run command    # npm start #

-4. the server will come to running start on localhost on PORT 8080
+4. the server will come to running state on localhost on PORT 8080

-# endpoints of microservice
+# swagger documentation of microservice endpoints

-# 1. http://localhost:8080/helath  (to check status of microservice)

-# 2. http://localhost:8080/docs    (swagger documentation) (it will provide you all endpoints with details and     request samples).
+1. open http://localhost:/docs to read more about swagger documentation

 # docker file information

-there is alreday written docker file.
+# there is alreday written docker file.

 # steps to run application in docker container

-# 1. docker build -t image-album-microservice:tag .
+ 1. docker build -t image-album-microservice:tag .

-# 2. docker run -d -p 8080:8080 image-album-microservice
+ 2. docker run -d -p 8080:8080 image-album-microservice